jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 blood by direct descent, and Tudor on the distaff side.
 Ha!
 Well, there is nothing very instructive in all this.
 I think that I must turn to you Watson, for something more solid.”

-### ADVENTURE X. THE ADVENTURE OF THE NOBLE BACHELOR 150

 “I have very little difficulty in finding what I want,” said I, “for the facts are quite recent, and the matter struck me as remarkable.
 I feared to refer them to